irreal/order-packs-calculator/README.md

 You can check the commit history to trace step by step how the solution was developed.

+## Hosting

+the app is hosted on fly.io at `https://www.i-want-to-work-at-re-partners.com` It is hosted on fly.io and it uses a production Dockerfile at `./Dokcerfile.prod` to build the go code and serve on fly.

 ## Setup Instructions

 First step is to clone this repo.